European Quadball Cup: History

 Originally held in Lesparre-Médoc, France, EQC has since grown into the largest quidditch tournament in Europe.
 EQC 2014 saw teams from almost more countries than the 2014 Global Games, and EQC 2015 received teams from at least twelve different quidditch-playing nations.

 Qualification

 EQC 2015 saw a different form of qualification than its predecessors that introduced a team limit to the tournament as well as qualification guidelines.
 The Quidditch Europe committee has planned to change the qualification format for EQC 2016 and onward.
 Currently, the committee for EQC is distributing bids to individual nations based on discussions with NGBs' representatives and team pre-registration.
 It is for each national governing body of quidditch to determine how individual bids will be partitioned to teams under their jurisdiction.

 Going forward starting with the 2018–19 season, the European Quidditch Cup is held in two divisions, Division 1 and Division 2, in order to facilitate both highly competitive gameplay at the top end and the ever-growing player base in Europe overall.

+Due to the COVID-19 pandemic there was no event in 2020.